raineorshine/npm-check-updates/README.md

     ├──────────────┼────────────────────────────────────────────────────────────────────────────────────────────┤
     │         time │ Shows the publish time of each upgrade.                                                    │ ├──────────────┼────────────────────────────────────────────────────────────────────────────────────────────┤
-    │        lines │ Shows only packages name@version in unix style.                                            │
+    │        lines │ Prints name@version on separate lines.
+Useful for piping to npm install.                   │ └──────────────┴────────────────────────────────────────────────────────────────────────────────────────────┘
-    └──────────────┴────────────────────────────────────────────────────────────────────────────────────────────┘

 ## groupFunction